SaeedYasen/SaeedYasen/README.md

 **Full Stack Developer Intern – Dojo (Feb 2024 – May 2024)**
 - Developed features in the Dojo app, including comment & like functionalities for chat.
 - Built user authentication (login & sign-up).
-- Collaborated in Agile sprints with a team of 3 developers.
+- Collaborated in Agile sprints with a team of three developers.
 - Delivered tasks regularly for team lead review and feedback.

 ---